 Five minutes in your average garage could be fatal to a puppy, there are SO many things to hurt him.......

 The best thing to do here is to make sure that your garage door is always closed very firmly, and that you supervise your pup closely whenever he's anywhere close to that door.

 Many new puppy owners don't realize how dangerous anti-freeze is to dogs - even a few drops can kill.

-To see a more detailed list of foods and other common household items/products that are dangerous to dogs Click Here.
+Check out this detailed list of foods and household products that are poisonous to dogs.

 Last, but not least, when you're puppy proofing your home please don't forget your yard/garden.